Economic Data Scheduled For Wednesday - Benzinga

 - The MBA's index of mortgage application activity for the latest week is scheduled for release at 7:00 a.m.
 ET.

-- Data on housing starts and permits for April will be released at 8:30 a.m.
+- Data on durable goods orders for April will be released at 8:30 a.m.
 ET.
-Analysts expect housing starts and permits slowing to annual rates of 1.765 and 1.815 million, respectively in April.
+Durable goods orders, which rose 1.1% in March, are expected to increase 0.5% in April.

-- The Energy Information Administration’s weekly report on petroleum inventories in the U.S. is scheduled for release at 10:30 a.m.
+- The State Street Investor Confidence Index for May is scheduled for release at 10:00 a.m.
 ET.

 Check out our premarket coverage here